KKlob/Capstone2/README.md

   - Holds MemberInfo component
     - MemberInfo shows info on state.currMember
       - Does not update until user clicks a member card
+- Refactor CongressDisplay to use React.Router
+  - Include the back button in navigation
+  - Does not included MemberInfoDisplay

 ## Goals
 - Create an app that gives a quick overview of Congress and all members included.
 Focusing on the most recent major bill votes submitted and statements made.